Moving to Malaysia: A Guide for Expats to Live Here

 The main visas for expats are the Employment Pass (employer-arranged pass for workers), and the Long Term Social Visit Pass (for foreigners married to Malaysians).
 For detailed information about the different types of passes and visas, visit the immigration website

-Just like other countries, your purpose of visit will determine the type of visa you will need in Malaysia.
+Just like in other countries, the purpose of your visit in Malaysia will determine the type of visa you will need.
 The Single Entry Visa allows visitors to be in the country for three (3) months from the date of issue, but this may vary depending on your nationality.

 Applying for visas for marriage, employment, business and education purposes is not daunting as long as you have done your research, prepared the proper documentation and submitted the application correctly to the relevant agency.

-If you need help with getting a visa arranged, there are many agencies available out there who can help you with the documentation and application processes.
+If you need help with getting a visa arranged, there are many agencies available out there that can help you with the documentation and application processes.

-For those who want to make Malaysia their home away from home, check out Malaysia My Second Home program (MM2H) as your dream of living here could be easier than you hope to achieve.
+For those who want to make Malaysia their home away from home, check out Malaysia My Second Home program (MM2H) to learn how your dream of living here could be achieved.
 This visa is perfect for those who want to live in Malaysia as a retirement option or just as a long-term residence for a period of ten years.

-Many expats who worked and loved being here have chosen this option to continue living here on this program.
+Many expats who have worked and cherished their time here opt to continue living here on this program.
 Applicants must fulfill certain requirements to be eligible for approval.
-The financial requirements are pretty straightforward as shown below.

 Applicants (and their spouse and children, if any) must submit a medical report from any private hospital in Malaysia.
-Should they be approved, the must have valid medical insurance policy coverage throughout their stay here.
+In case they get approved, they must maintain valid medical insurance coverage throughout their stay here.

-This requirement may be waived for those who are not able to get coverage dur to age or a pre-existing medical condition.
+This requirement may be waived for those who are not able to get coverage due to age or a preexisting medical condition.

 Any applications and enquiries can be made through their website.